Skip to Content

 A conservatorship is a court-ordered legal arrangement in which an individual (called a conservator) is appointed by a judge to manage the financial affairs and/or daily life of someone (called a ward).
 The ward may be an adult with physical or mental disabilities, developmental disabilities, or other impairments that make it difficult for them to make decisions or manage their own affairs.

 The conservator is responsible for managing the ward's money, paying bills, and planning for long-term care.
 Conservatorships are designed to protect those who cannot take care of themselves and ensure that they receive the care and attention necessary to meet their needs.
-In some cases, a conservator may also have authority to oversee medical and educational decisions on behalf of the ward.
+In some cases, a conservator may also have the authority to oversee medical and educational decisions on behalf of the ward.
 Conservatorships are a powerful legal tool, so it is important to understand how they work before establishing one.

 Financial Management Under Conservatorship